vargasa/ESC22/architecture/perf.md

 g++ -Wall -g -march=native
 ```
 with different compiler options (`-O2, -O3, -Ofast, -funroll-loops`) measure performance,
-indentify "hotspot", modify code to speed it up.
+identify "hotspot", modify code to speed it up.

 You can also try the toplev analysis by: